parksb/game-of-life/README.md

-# material-components-web-react-example
+# webpack-static-webpage-example

 ## description

-A simple example using material-components-web-react!
+A simple example using webpack!
+If you create a static web page, this is a good example for you.
 Issue and PR are always welcome :)

 ## Installation